BuddyTradingOfficial/Deluxe-ETH-strategy-EMA-RSI/README.md

 # Deluxe-ETH-strategy-EMA-RSI

+## Provenance and access
+This repository documents the strategy published by the creator **Mark Lee** on the BuddyTrading marketplace.
+The marketplace listing runs the creator’s proprietary implementation.
+BuddyTrading and this repo’s maintainers do not have rights or access to that private source code.
+The code in this repo is a reference implementation for education and testing and may differ from the creator’s production code.

 Turn 100 USDT into 118.75 in a month using EMA 20/3 + RSI 14.
 Low hit rate, tight losses, outsized winners.
 JavaScript ETH trading bot using EMA cross with RSI filter.
 On BuddyTrading marketplace
 ```bash